Travel: Fear of Traveling with the Kids

 Kids can be so all consuming that we fear wasting an opportunity when we take them along.
 Will it be a waste to spend so much money to take them to a museum/Europe/restaurant?
 Will it be a waste because we think (incorrectly) they won’t remember what we want them to remember?

 Even though kids are all different and do NOT come with instruction manuals, there are still ‘those’ people who judge you because you aren’t doing it right.
 Even though they don’t know you or your story or your kid, they’ll give you that look of judgment.
 You know that look – we’ve all been there and received it.

 FACE YOUR FEAR.

 When your child comes to you with a fear of the dark or a fear of a monster under the bed what do you do?
 Parents comfort and show they there is nothing to be afraid of.
-Parents teach, we guide, we explain.
+Parents teach we guide and we explain.

 But, sometimes there IS something to be afraid of, right?
 Kids really do make noise and messes like Pig Pen in the Snoopy cartoons and you might feel your fear is totally justified -not like imaginary monsters under the bed.
 Should we fear something normal?
 Natural?
 Designed by God himself?
 Should be fear something that has been happening for thousands of years before us and surely thousands of years after us?